rucev/ci-cd-mern-demo/docs/app-pipeline.md

   deployment:
     runs-on: ubuntu-latest
     steps:
-        - uses: actions/checkout@v4
+        - uses: actions/checkout@v4 # Pull the latest code
-        - uses: actions/setup-node@v4
+        - uses: actions/setup-node@v4 # Set up Node.js
           with:
             node-version: 20
         - name: Whatever name you want
-          run: #add commands here
+          run: # You can add commands here

 ```

-When we do this we are running a virtual machine with ubuntu.
-The commands we set on the run line will be executed on that machine.
+By doing this, we are running a virtual machine with Ubuntu.
+The commands specified under the `run` section will be executed in this virtual environment.

 ## Add test command lines